ItzBloxxy/Discord-Webhook-Network/README.md

 # 🚀 Discord Webhook Messenger 🚀

 # News! 📰
 DWN 1.3.2 is being worked on and will be released as a 1st preview.
-I't wont be a stable update.
+I't wont be a full update.
 Here's the new update leaks:
 - **Improved messages for better understanding**
 - **Faster Script Perfomance**
-- **I will tell you more in 14-01-2025.**

 A simple batch script for sending messages to a Discord webhook.